In order to create a high-converting landing page that brings in leads and more business, a number of components must be in alignment.

 You can create unique products or services.
 You can also research markets to ensure your audience will like and buy your product or service.

 You can also spend thousands on an online advertising strategy.
 But if your website doesn’t convert visitors into leads or sales, then your business has ever potential to end disastrously.

 That’s where landing pages come in.
-Generally speaking, a landing pages is a one page ‘mini-site’ that sits usually separately from your main website, sometimes on a sub-domain.
+Generally speaking, a landing page is a one-page ‘mini-site’ that sits usually separately from your main website, sometimes on a sub-domain.